jdelon02/CSCI-E-7_Final_Project/README.rst

 Site can be cloned from github, and uses a sqlite3 db as backend (for now).
 To run:
 * clone,
+* Site uses pipenv for dependencies, not requirements.txt.
+So, to install, use pipenv install -d
 * create migrations,
 * run migrations,
 * run server.